phplegacy/gearman-docker/README.md

 The MIT License (MIT).
 Please see [License File](https://github.com/phplegacy/gearman-docker/blob/master/LICENSE) for more information.

 ---
-If you like this project, please consider giving me a ⭐
+If you like this project, please consider giving it a ⭐